Sumthing is a social enterprise with one, clear purpose: to make a massive positive impact on nature.

-This concept ensures profit always serves as a means to fulfil our purpose, and never becomes a goal in itself.
-Unlike many startups that start with idealistic goals, but face pressure to maximise profits for a big exit, we prioritise staying true to our mission, by locking it forever.
+This concept ensures profit always serves as a means to fulfill our purpose, and never becomes a goal in itself.
+Unlike many startups that start with idealistic goals, but face pressure to maximize profits for a big exit, we prioritize staying true to our mission, by locking it forever.
 Did we mention the business cannot be sold?

 We are proud to join a set of pioneering companies, like Patagonia, Ecosia and Signal, adopting this model and re-envisioning the nature of corporate ownership.
 Steward Ownership is pioneering the new economy and shifting from value-extraction and short-termism towards stewardship, independence, and long-term purpose.